RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/using-homeroom.md

 Access to the workshop is provided by [Homeroom](https://github.com/openshift-homeroom), an interactive training environment you can use in your web browser without needing to install anything on your local machine.

-The Homeroom dashboard provides you access to the workshop content and one or more terminals.
-The interactive shells are hosted in a container running inside of OpenShift.
-Any special command line programs you need are already pre-installed.
+The Homeroom dashboard provides you access to the workshop content, one or more terminals, and the OpenShift Web Console, all from within this browser window.
+The interactive shells are hosted in a container running inside of OpenShift - any special command line applications you may need are already pre-installed.

-As you work through the workshop content you will encounter CLI commands that you need to run in the terminal to the right.
-These will appear as the following example demonstrates:
+As you work through the workshop content you will encounter CLI commands that you need to run in the terminal on the right-hand side.
+These will appear as the following example demonstrates, where you'll be expected to run a command:

 ```execute
 date
 ```
-Where a command appears like this with the play symbol <span class="fas fa-play-circle"></span> to the right side of the command, you do not need to type the command into the terminal yourself.
+Where a command appears like this with the play symbol <span class="fas fa-play-circle"></span> to the right side of the command, you do not need to type the command into the terminal yourself (although you can if you prefer).
 Instead, click anywhere on the command and it will be executed automatically in the terminal for you.

 **Try clicking on the above command if you have not done so already.**

-Whilst we encourage you to become familiar with the commands, we recommend that you use this method of running the commands as it will save you time and avoid mistakes.
+Whilst we encourage you to become familiar with the commands, we recommend that you use this method of running the commands as it will save you time and will help avoid mistakes.

 At times, instead of running a command, you may need to copy a value and paste it into the terminal or other web page.
 This will be indicated using the copy symbol: <span class="fas fa-copy"></span>.